csijcs/snakepipes/README.rst

 ``createIndices --genomeURL <path/URL to your genome fasta> --gtfURL <path/url to genes.gtf> --local -o <output_dir> <name>``

 Be careful creating indices becuase if you create new indices for hg19 or hg38 , you will change that path in your installation and no longer be using the premade indices.
-It's best to give any new indices a new name (i.e. hg38_version_x), then they will be stored as a completely different index location the the premade location will remain intact.
+It's best to give any new indices a new name (i.e. hg38_version_x), then they will be stored as a completely different index location and the premade location will remain intact.

 Renaming files
 -------------
 **Note - all of youre sequencing filenames should contain a wz number (i.e. wz3909).
 Make sure to submit your samples with a wz number in the name or this script will not work.
+If there are two samples with the same wz number (i.e. same split across two lanes) with second file will be renamed wzNUMBER_2 (i.e. wz3909_2).
+If there are more than two (not likely, but possible), it will give an error and not rename your additional files.
+If you do actually have more than two (i.e. split across more than two lanes), seek professional help.

 Before starting a pipeline, it's best to rename your files.
 The files from the core come with a very long filename (i.e. 5905_25_wz3909_TGACTTCG_S35.bam) and we will shorten this to just the wz number (i.e. wz3909.bam).